smaswin21/Back-End-IE-Bank/docs/sre.md

 5. **Page Load Time**: Under 2 seconds for seamless user experience.

 ### Infrastructure and Modularization Support
+These SLO would have a hard time being recorded and met within the proper Infrastructure support, therefore a lot of communication between the Infrastructure engineer is crucial.
+There are many strategies and changes that will ensure the best experience for the end user.
+For example, modularization was employed.
+Modularization is a strategy where system components are broken down into independent, interchangeable modules.
+This allows teams to make updates, deploy changes, and troubleshoot issues more efficiently without affecting the entire system.
+By employing modularization, the IE Bank application benefits from increased flexibility, faster deployments, and simpler maintenance.
+Each module, such as the user interface, database, or authentication service, can be developed, tested, and scaled independently, leading to more robust and agile infrastructure.
+This modular approach not only supports the achievement of SLOs but also simplifies the process of monitoring and optimizing each component individually, ultimately improving the user experience.

 - **Modularization**: Independent, interchangeable modules allow updates and troubleshooting without affecting the entire system.
 This strategy enhances flexibility, faster deployments, and simpler maintenance.